 Key-Value Pairs

-As expected, you declare your translations as key-value pairs:
+As expected, translations are declared as key-value pairs:

 {